Skip to product information

 Tax included.

 Ebook.
-Book 4 in this delightful USA Today Bestselling cozy mystery series, Amish Cupcake Cozy Mystery.
+Book 4 in this USA Today Bestselling cozy mystery series, Cupcake Cozy Mysteryies.

 Jane has moved into her new home with eccentric housemates, octogenarians Matilda and Eleanor, and quirky cat, Mr. Crumbles.
 All is well until Eleanor decides to exhibit one of her wild goats in a local goat show.